 Studies have found that organ transplant recipients have much higher risk of developing 32 different types of cancer, including non-Hodgkin lymphoma, and kidney cancer, and liver cancer, and doctors have been struggling to mitigate this.

 "While transplantation is a life-saving therapy for patients with end-stage organ disease, it also puts recipients at an increased risk for developing cancer, in part because of medications administered to suppress the immune system and prevent rejection of the organ," says Eric A. Engels of the US National Institutes of Health's (NIH) National Cancer Institute.

 "The cancer risk among transplant recipients resembles that of people with HIV infection, whose risk is elevated for infection-related cancers due to immunosuppression."

-The crazy amounts of immune-suppressing drugs transplant recipients have to take to make sure their body doesn’t reject the organ could partly explain the heightened risk of cancer, but active postmortem genes in the organ could also be at play, Noble told Science Magazine.
+The crazy amounts of immune-suppressing drugs transplant recipients have to take to make sure their body doesn’t reject the organ could partly explain the heightened risk of cancer, but active postmortem genes in the organ could also be at play, Noble told news Magazine.

 The papers have been published on pre-print website bioRxiv here and here, and we need to stress that they have not yet been peer-reviewed.

 By publishing them online, Noble and his team are inviting researchers to get in early and critique their work before it’s submitted to a journal, which is awesome, but it means until these results are independently verified, we need to remain skeptical.
 This is especially pertinent, seeing as similar findings still need to be achieved in humans - not just lab animals.